reusin/kubernetes-tutorial/Injecting files using Secret.md

 ## Injecting Files into Pods using Secrets

 In the Image shown below, the contents inside <code>resources</code> are supposed to be injected into the pod.
-This can be performed using configMap and Volumes, however contents of <code>resources/certs</code> is sensitive and mounting a Kubernetes Secret object would be appropriate.
+This can be performed using configMap and Volumes, however contents of <code>resources/certs</code> is sensitive and mounting it as a Kubernetes Secret object would be appropriate.
 This tutorial explains how it can be achieved.

 <img src="https://github.com/reusin/kubernetes-tutorial/blob/main/images/folder%20structure.JPG"/>